zeropingheroes/lanager/readme.md

 	* Or if you're really hardcore, request commit access

-This repository (`zeropingheroes/lanager`) is the bootstrapped install version, and doesn't include or track the core project code.
-All forks, issues and pull requests should be submitted to [`zeropingheroes/lanager-core`](https://github.com/zeropingheroes/lanager-core).
+**Please note:** This repository (`zeropingheroes/lanager`) is the bootstrapped install version, and doesn't include or track the core project code.
+All forks, issues and pull requests relevant to the core functionality and not this install version should be submitted to [`zeropingheroes/lanager-core`](https://github.com/zeropingheroes/lanager-core).